 In addition, it should be noted that several initiatives have also been taken at national level.
 To find out more, you can consult the page dedicated to our members.

-Offering quality of life to animals is a daily concern of any breeder of fat palmipeds (ducks and geese) who must ensure their welfare, comfort and optimal hygiene at all stages of production.
+Offering quality of life to animals is a daily concern of any breeder of fat palmipeds who must ensure their welfare, comfort and optimal hygiene at all stages of production.
 These elements are fundamental for the animal and a prerequisite to obtain a noble product of quality.

 Ducks and geese in the foie gras production live 90% of their life outside

-Living most of their life outside, palmipeds used for the production of foie gras live in collective cages for a few days during the fattening phase.
-Beyond the semantics and the negative connotation that can be attached to certain terms like cage, what matters to European foie gras breeders is the real conditions in which their animals are raised and the improvements that can be made.
+Living most of their life outside, palmipeds used for the production of foie gras live in collective housing for a few days during the fattening phase.
+Beyond the semantics and the negative connotation that can be attached to certain terms, what matters to European foie gras breeders is the real conditions in which their animals are raised and the improvements that can be made.

 At the cost of substantial investments, the European waterfowl sector has changed all its equipment in response to the Recommendation of 22 June 1999 of the Council of Europe.
-Thus, all individual cages – also called “épinettes” – have been replaced by collective cages meeting all the requirements laid down in the Recommendation which states that:
+Thus, all individual housings – also called “épinettes” – have been replaced by collective housings meeting all the requirements laid down in the Recommendation which states that: